Impact Statements

 Judith's Impact Statement

-The facts of the appalling mistreatment we have suffered at the hands of Shropshire Wildlife Trust and its trustees are all documented in our correspondence and in the emails of Ms S.
+The facts of the appalling mistreatment we have suffered at the hands of Shropshire Wildlife Trust and its Trustees are all documented in our correspondence and in the emails of Ms S.

-I’m
+I’m a 90

-to put in.
+put in.

-tyre track?
+track?

-Let’s
+Let’s take

-take XX (property name) as an example, their property is on the common as
+XX (property name) as an example, their property is on the common as

 is mine.
 There the parity stops, they were allowed to put in a two